3breadt/NetReconnector/README.md

 # NetReconnector
 The script for linux to reconnect net.
+The wifi of raspberrypi lost connection frequently, so this is for it.

 1.put the script into the home dir, like: /home/pi